🚀 Getting Started with Python for Selenium Automation – Installations, Setup & Best Practices (Beginner Guide)

 In this second step of your Selenium automation journey, we’ve laid a strong foundation by understanding the core architecture of Selenium and how it interacts with browsers.
 You’ve now set up your environment, installed Selenium, and written your first Python script to automate a browser—huge progress already!

 Remember: becoming a Selenium pro isn’t just about writing test cases—it’s about understanding the flow, learning best practices, and building reusable, maintainable scripts.
-In upcoming blogs, we’ll dive into advanced interactions like working with dynamic elements, handling popups, performing end-to-end test scenarios, and integrating with test frameworks like PyTest or unittest.
+In upcoming blogs, we’ll dive into advanced interactions such as working with dynamic elements, handling pop-ups, performing end-to-end test scenarios, and integrating with test frameworks like PyTest or unittest.

 Keep experimenting, play around with different websites, and try modifying your script.
 The more you break it, the more you'll learn.